mintlayer/mintlayer-core/node-daemon/docs/RPC.md

 ### Method `blockprod_stop_all`

-When called, the job manager will be notified to send a signal to all currently running jobs to stop running
+When called, the job manager will be notified to send a signal to all currently running jobs to stop running to stop block production.

 Parameters: